IRAQ: Tatazakarein - UTN1

 Hailing from a nation where pop music production was once a dangerous act, UTN1 have proved themselves to be an excellent boy band in their own right

-When writing a review of any artist whose backstory in music was one of oppression, one has to make a decision how much of this narrative should be included and how relevant it is to the piece.
+When writing a review of any artist whose backstory in music is one of oppression, one has to make a decision about how much of this narrative should be included and how relevant it is to their work.
 No matter which artist would be reviewed from Iraq, as it is a country that has undergone such brutal turmoil in recent decades, it would seem remiss not to discuss the artist in the context of the politics of their homeland.
-On the other hand whilst Iraq’s modern history obviously has bearings on the artists as individuals, one might question how relevant it is to the music considering that by the time UTN1 released their third album they had been living outside Iraq for six years.
+On the other hand whilst Iraq’s modern history obviously has bearings on the artists as individuals, one might question how relevant it is to the music, in this case, considering that by the time UTN1 released their third album they had been living outside Iraq for six years.
 Furthermore, one might be inclined to be overly complimentary, in what could appear to be a rather patronising manner, about the album purely because of the band’s impressive origin story, rather than evaluating it on its own terms.
 Both points of view are valid and as such I have decided to try to strike a balance in giving some context about their backstory and how it might affect their album in some ways, whilst at the same time also trying to keep musical analysis separate.

 “It carries within it an array of styles that exist within the broader genre of pop, and they tackle each one with a deft hand.”

 There are many points of view that exist surrounding Saddam Hussein’s presidency of Iraq, the 2003 invasion and the years of chaos that have followed.
-However, one can agree that a large portion of the population were fed up with some repressive elements of Hussein’s dictatorship and as such certain members of the population engaged in subversive acts in an attempt to express themselves even if they were putting themselves at great risk.
+However, most can agree that a large portion of the population were fed up with some repressive elements of Hussein’s dictatorship and as such certain members of the population engaged in subversive acts in an attempt to express themselves even if they were putting themselves at great risk.
 Before the turn of the millennium, Armenian Christians Artein Haroutonian and Shant Garabedian began composing songs on a keyboard that they had to hide in their car.
 They then put out an advert and were joined by Shia Muslims Akhlad Raof and Nadeem Hamed (who left the band before the release of Tatazakarein).
-The diversity of the band at a time in which divisions were rising, stoked in part by the Sunni minority that were in charge, is just one of the impressive parts of their tale.
+The diversity of the band at a time in which divisions were rising, stoked in part by the Sunni minority that were in charge, is just one of the impressive parts of UTN1's tale.